Severe Thunderstorm Warning issued for Macomb, Wayne by NWS - News Break

 Severe Thunderstorm Warning issued for Macomb, Wayne by NWS

-Effective: 2021-07-08 16:57:00 EDT Expires: 2021-07-08 17:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-08 16:44:00 EDT Expires: 2021-07-08 17:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Macomb; Wayne A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 515 PM EDT FOR NORTHEASTERN WAYNE AND SOUTH CENTRAL MACOMB COUNTIES At 457 PM EDT, a severe thunderstorm was located near Grosse Pointe Woods, moving east at 10 mph.
+Target Area: Macomb; Wayne The National Weather Service in Detroit/Pontiac has issued a * Severe Thunderstorm Warning for Northeastern Wayne County in southeastern Michigan South central Macomb County in southeastern Michigan * Until 515 PM EDT. * At 444 PM EDT, a severe thunderstorm was located near Grosse Pointe, moving east at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include St. Clair Shores, Grosse Pointe, Roseville, Eastpointe, Grosse Pointe Woods, Harper Woods, Grosse Pointe Park, Grosse Pointe Farms and Grosse Pointe Shores.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will remain over mainly rural areas of northeastern Wayne and south central Macomb Counties, including the following locations...
+Harper Woods, Grosse Pointe Shores, Grosse Pointe Woods, Grosse Pointe Park, Grosse Pointe Farms, Eastpointe and Roseville.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0